NaturailyShopify/Naturaily-netlify/_posts/2013-09-04-generate-icon-classes-from-sprite-using-sass.md

 List of icons
 -------------
 Variables in SASS can contain lists of values separated by either spaces or commas and optionally surrounded by parenthesis.
 Thanks to that we can create a simple data structure that will hold information about an icon:
 ```scss
 $icon: ("<name>", <row>, <column>)
 ```
-Extending this idea let`s us create a list of similar data structures that would describe all icons we want to define:
+Extending this idea let's us create a list of similar data structures that would describe all icons we want to define:
 ```scss
 $icon-list: (
     ("settings", 0, 0)